amirhsarkaboudi/amirhsarkaboudi.github.io/_pages/about.md

 ## About Me

 I am a second-year **M.S. student in Psychology at Arizona State University**, advised by [Dr. Ben Falandays](https://jbfalandays.com/).
-My academic background is in **physics and complex systems**, and my research focuses on the intersection of **computational cognitive science, cultural evolution, and network science**.
+My academic background is in **physics and complex systems**, and my research focuses on the intersection of cognitive science, Bayesian Learning, and network science.

 ---